Flow Matching for Accelerated Simulation of Atomic Transport in Crystalline Materials: Results

 \subsection{Universal MLIP Model}

 \textbf{Universal MLIP dataset.} To train a compositionally transferable generative model for time-shifting conformational distributions, long-time simulation trajectories that span a diverse range of compositional spaces in solid-state materials are required.
 A total of 4,186 stable lithium-containing structures were retrieved from the Materials Project database \citep{jain2013commentary} to capture various modes of lithium-ion dynamics across different compositions.
-For each structure, 25 ps MD simulations were performed using the MACE-MP-0 small universal MLIP model \citep{batatia2024foundation} at temperatures of 600, 800, 1000, and 1200 K, with a time step of 1 fs (25k steps per structure).
-The distribution of elements in these structures, shown in \cref{fig:data}a, spans 77 elements across the periodic table.
-The mean squared displacement (MSD) of lithium atoms for each structure over the 25 ps trajectories is shown in \cref{fig:data}b, indicating that the dataset captures a broad range of atomic environments and dynamic behaviors.
+For each structure, 25 ps MD simulations were performed using the MACE-MP-0 small universal MLIP model \citep{batatia2024foundation} at temperatures of 600, 800, 1000, and 1200 K, with a time step of 1 fs.
+The dataset spans 77 elements across the periodic table, capturing a broad range of atomic environments and dynamic behaviors (\cref{fig:data}).
 The dataset is divided into training (90\%) and test (10\%) sets based on material composition, with the validation set sampled from the training portion.
 Details of the simulations and dataset statistics are provided in \cref{sec:datasets}.

 \textbf{Reproducing dynamic observables.} We performed LiFlow inference iteratively for $N_\text{step} = 25$ steps to simulate dynamics over 25 ps.
 We compared the log MSD values (\cref{eq:msd}) of lithium and frame atoms, assessing mean absolute error (MAE) and Spearman rank correlation between the reference and generated trajectories.
 Additionally, we evaluated structural fidelity using radial distribution function (RDF) differences (\cref{eq:rdf}) and quantified the fraction of numerically stable generations.
 Definitions and details of the evaluation metrics are provided in \cref{sec:evaluation_metrics}, and evaluation results on the test set are reported in \cref{table:universal_result}.